Jelly-Pudding/VelocityGuard/README.md

     # Lower values = stricter checks, higher values = more lenient.
     buffer-multiplier: 1.1

+  flight:
+    # Whether to run flight checks (hovering/ascending while not gliding/flying)
+    # Disable this if you only want speed limiting and no flight enforcement.
+    enabled: true

 # General settings.
 settings:
   # Only enable if you are developing or testing the plugin